lcdm-uiuc/info490-sp16/Week9/lesson1.md

 # Week 9 Lesson 1 #
 ## Introduction to NLP: Basic Concepts ##

-In this lesson, you will be introduced to the basic concepts of natural language processing.

-tokenizing beyond words.
-parsing by sentence and paragraph.
-Removing non text characters (i.e, punctuation) part of speech, named entities.
-Colocations.

-Classify based on pos?
+In this lesson, we will build on the lessons in Week 7 to learn several basic concepts in natural language processing (NLP).
+First, we will learn, in more detail, the concepts of tokenization, specifically beyond just word level tokens, and how associations between tokens can be important for NLP.
+We also will learn how to parse larger sections of text such as a sentence or paragraph, including the removal of punctuation.
+Next, we will learn about tagging text to identify the different grammatical components such as a noun, verb, adjective, or adverb.
+Finally, we will learn about entities and how to perform named entity recognition.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the
-- Understand the
-- Understand the
+- Understand how to token text by paragraph, sentence, or word.
+- Be familiar with the basic concepts of part of speech (POS) tagging
+- Be familiar with the basic concepts of named entity recognition (NER)
-- Be able to develop a
+- Be able to apply and use part of speech tagging and named entity recognition in a Python application.

 ### Time Estimate ###